Government Shutdowns(Hour 2)

 There you go.

-So recline.
+so recline.

-You just stand on something like that.
+Yes You just stand on something like that

-Democrats do need new leaders.
+my Democrats do need new leaders.

-And we were just talking off the air about your post a post that I did about geriatric politics and you look at 37 world democracies and and and the US has more.
+Yes, and we were just talking off the air but your post a post that I did about geriatric politics and yeah, you look at 37 world democracies and and and the US has more elected officials over 60 than any of them

-Elected officials over 60 than any of them any by a long shot by a long shot.
+by a long shot by a long shot.

-It's just outrageous It
+It's just outrageous.

-really isn't that's why we are in this
+That's why we are in this

 place.

-We need new leaders just so that there's a little bit of new
+So there's lots of reasons why why we need new leaders just so that there is a little bit

-blood in the
+of new blood in the

-Absolutely, and it sounded like Ezra is for a government shutdown.
+And it sounded like Ezra is for a government shutdown.

 I mean, we're at a point where there's just nothing left, right?

-if we fund this government that Trump is putting in place then we're complicit
+If we fund this government that Trump is putting in place, then we're complicit.

-We're just supporters of it, inadvertently.
+We're just supporters of it.

-Unwilling participants, but it seems like that would be the only way we can fight back.
+But it seems like that would be the only way we can fight back.

-What do
+What

 think?